Adze: Hand adze

 There are a number of specialist, short-handled adzes used by coopers, wainwrights, and chair makers, and in bowl and trough making.
 Many of these have shorter handles for control and more curve in the head to allow better clearance for shorter cuts.

 Bulgarian adze

-During the communist period of Bulgaria, a new multi-use woodworking adze, called Теслà (Teslà), emerged.
+A common tool used throughout Europe is the tesla (Serbo-Croatian) or keser (Turkish), sometimes called a Bulgarian adze.
 It has a sharpened edge perpendicular to the handle, resembling an adze, but it is also used like a carpenter's hammer.
 On the back of the head is a textured poll for driving nails, and on the front is a V-shaped hole used for prying, to extract the bent nails.

 There is a popular Bulgarian folk song called "На теслата дръжката" (eng: The tesla's handle) about a craftsman and the masculinity of his tool.